Internship and establishment of the official

 If, at the end of paid sick leave or a period of unpaid sick leave, you are found permanently unfit to resume your duties, you shall be dismissed.

-However, if you are a permanent civil servant in another body or employment, your secondment for probation is terminated and you are made available to your home administration.
+However, if you are a permanent civil servant in another body or employment, your probationary secondment is terminated and you are placed at the disposal of your home administration.

-You may be allowed to resume your work at part-time for therapeutic reasons under the same conditions as a regular civil servant unless your internship involves professional education or must be completed at the school of advanced studies in public health.
+You may be allowed to resume your work at part-time for therapeutic reasons under the same conditions as a regular civil servant unless your internship involves professional education or must be completed at the école des hautes études en santé publique.

 Leave for family reasons

-You can benefit, at your request, from unpaid leave of a maximum of one year, renewable twice for the following reasons:
+You can take unpaid leave at your request of a maximum of one year, renewable twice for the following reasons:

-- Giving care to a dependent child, your Civil partnership partner or an ascendant with a disability that requires the presence of a third party
+• Giving care to a dependent child, to your Civil partnership or partner or to an ascendant with a disability that requires the presence of a third person

-- Follow your husband or Civil partnership partner who has to move for work reasons to a location far from where you work.
+• Follow your husband or Civil partnership partner who is forced to move for business reasons to a location far from where you work.

-You must apply to resume your duties at least 2 months before the end of your current leave.
+You must ask to resume your duties at least 2 months before the end of your current leave.

 You can also take the following holidays: